aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/remove-existing-printersettings-of-worksheets-in-excel-file/_index.md

                 // Check if printer settings for this worksheet exist if (ps.printerSettings != null) {
-                    // Print the following message
+                    // Log the following message
                     console.log("PrinterSettings of this worksheet exist.");
                     messages.push("PrinterSettings of this worksheet exist.");

-                    // Print sheet name and its paper size console.log("Sheet Name: " + ws.name);
+                    // Log sheet name and its paper size console.log("Sheet Name: " + ws.name);
                     console.log("Paper Size: " + ps.paperSize);
                     messages.push("Sheet Name: " + ws.name);
                     messages.push("Paper Size: " + ps.paperSize);

-                    // Remove the printer settings by setting them null ps.printerSettings = null;
+                    // Remove the printer settings by setting it to null ps.printerSettings = null;
-                    console.log("Printer settings of this worksheet are now removed by setting it null.");
+                    console.log("Printer settings of this worksheet are now removed by setting it to null.");
-                    messages.push("Printer settings of this worksheet are now removed by setting it null.");
+                    messages.push("Printer settings of this worksheet are now removed by setting it to null.");
                     messages.push("");
                 }
             }